matthewpeixoto/dog-rescue-pattern-library/patterns/navigation/README.md

 ---
 main-nav: |
   The main navigation is used at the top of every page.
-It drives users to the various inside pages of the website and helps express the Loyal Rescue brand.
+It drives users to the various inside pages and is used to express the Loyal Rescue brand.
 sub-nav: |
   The sub navigation is used to jump between pages that categorically fall under the same main section.
 tab-nav: |
   The tab navigation is used to denote progress-based or tab-based actions.
 Use this navigation to break long application forms into manageable pieces.
 breadcrumbs: |
   Breadcrumbs provide context to users as they browse and allow them to retrace their steps.
-Breadcrumbs are placed in the footer so that they conflict with the main or sub navigations.
+Breadcrumbs are placed in the footer to avoid conflicting with the main and sub navigations.
+filter: |
+  The filter allows users to more specifically browse through Loyal Rescue's available dogs.
+Place the filter directly above the available dogs section.
+search: |
+  The search bar allows users to search the entire Loyal Rescue website and get to where they want to go faster.
+The search bar can be integrated into the main navigation or used on it's own.

 ---